Opt-In Art: Learning Art Styles Only from Few Examples: Related work

-\paragraphcustom{Style Transfer versus Art Adaptation.} Transferring visual features from one image to another has long been a central topic in computer vision.
+The feasibility of image-adaptation has been studied in Computer Vision before the reign of diffusion models.
 Image analogies \citep{hertzmann2023image}, for instance, use a pair of example images to demonstrate a desired transformation, which can then be applied to a new image to achieve similar visual effects.
-Likewise, image quilting \citep{efros2023image} transfers textures by stitching together small, local patches from a source image, much like assembling a quilt, to synthesize seamless textures on a new canvas.
-Deep learning methods like Neural Style Transfer \citep{gatys2015neural} take this further by using convolutional neural networks to extract and recombine deep feature representations of content and style, allowing an image's content to be re-rendered in the artistic style of a reference image.
+Image quilting \citep{efros2023image} transfers textures by stitching together small, local patches from a source image, much like assembling a quilt, to synthesize seamless textures on a new canvas.
 Our method extends beyond traditional texture transfer and image stylization, as we adapt an image generator to a new domain, enabling both the sampling of entirely new images and the stylization of existing ones.

-Recently, methods have been proposed \cite{chung2024style, hertz2024style} that manipulate image activations to impose a given reference style onto an image.
-However, we hypothesize that these methods succeed in style transfer largely because the underlying diffusion model possesses inherent artistic capabilities.
-In contrast, we find that our Art-Free Diffusion model is unable to successfully apply the style (Fig. \ref{fig:stylealigned}; Sec. \ref{sec:exp_art}).
-This challenge brings us to our central question: can adding a small amount of art-specific training equip an art-free model with the necessary skills for style transfer?